Landlord and Tenant Rights in Alabama

 Alabama Tenant’s Right to Rent Disclosure

-In Alabama, tenants have certain rights when it comes to the rent.
+In Alabama, tenants have certain rights when it comes to rent disclosures as defined in section Sec.
+35-9A-161-164 and 35-9A-421.
 This includes the amount of monthly rent, where rent is to be paid, and the length of the lease agreement.

 A landlord has certain rights under this section if a tenant fails to pay rent.
 The landlord can provide written notice to the tenant that the tenant’s lease agreement will terminate in seven days if the tenant does not pay the rent that they owe.
 This section also includes the terms which are not allowed to be included in the rental agreement such as having the tenant pay any of the landlord’s attorney’s fees.